m7a/lo-maenmpc/README.md

 running playlists for automated news playback making this feature ill-suited to my use case.

-Cantata does not support play counts, but it can act as a scrobbling client if wanted.
+Cantata does not support play counts, but it can act as a scrobbling client..

 Overall, I like this client.
 Despite the fact that it has seen little maintenance over the recent years it still works fine even on a current Linux